 The process of dehydrating strawberries is the same as with any other foods.
 Since the primary goal of dehydration is to remove the moisture as much as possible—without burning the actual food itself.
 Nonetheless, it is definitely easy when it comes to making dried strawberries.
 It’s only a matter of time until the dehydration process is finished.

 - Wash the strawberries with clean water and rinse thoroughly

-- Check each strawberry from top to bottom and cut out any bad spots.
+- Check each strawberry from top to bottom and cut out any bad spots with a sharp knife.

 - Remove the calyx by cutting off the topmost part.
 It is the green leafy part on top of the strawberry.